On Mori dreamness of blowups along space curves: Components of with obstructions to Mori dreamness

 \begin{proposition} Let $(g,d)$ be any pair of integers with $8g < d^2$ and define $r = d^2 - 8(g-1)$.
 Suppose further that $d > 16$, $64 - 8d + 2g -2 \geq 0$ and $P_{r,2}$ does not admit any integer solutions.

 Then $Q_{g,d}$ is an irreducible component of $H_{g,d}^S$ of dimension $33 +g$. \end{proposition}

 \begin{proof} Since $8g < d^2$ by \cite[Theorem 1]{MoriK3} $Q_{g,d}$ is non-empty; furthermore, for $C \in Q_{g,d}^{\circ}$ and a general quartic $S$ containing $C$, $\Pic(S)$ is spanned by the classes $H|_S$ and $C$.
-Then the discriminant of $S$ is $r$ and, by Corollary \ref{cor:Pell}, $S$ does not contain any rational curves.
+Then the discriminant of $S$ is $r$ and, by Corollary \ref{cor:Pell} and $P_{r,2}$ not admitting integer solutions, $S$ does not contain any rational curves.
 By \cite[Theorem 1]{Kleppe}, to show that $Q_{g,d}$ is an irreducible component of $H_{g,d}^S$, it suffices to show that $h^1(\II_C(4)) = 0$.
 However, since $d > 16$, there exists a unique quartic containing it and the exact sequence

 yields

 reducing to showing that $h^0(\OO_C(4)) = 34$.

 Let $S$ be the unique quartic containing $C$.
 We then have